 Technically, and aesthetically, it is astonishing how Cocteau wrested so much visual interest from a film comprised almost entirely of medium shots.
 A close look reveals how dynamically, yet subtly, unbalanced most of the compositions are.
 We rarely see a subject head on, but rather from a slightly skewed angle.
 And during some of the most important moments, Cocteau foregrounds an unimportant object (a candlestick, a tree branch) to block our view, to make our imaginations fill in the obscured main details.
 Throughout he also makes evocative use of shadows, both where you would expect them, in the Beast’s mysterious realm, and where you might not, in the merchant’s strangely foreboding manor house.
 This tense visual quality meshes perfectly with the film’s complex emotional nature.

-The Criterion Collection have created one of the most extraordinary DVDs I have seen.
-The painstakingly restored print is of near-perfect image and sound quality, and the wealth of extra features enrich Cocteau's masterpiece in many ways, from facts about the making of the film to a wide range of interpretations.
-Also included is a complete performance of Philip Glass's magnificent operatic version of Beauty and the Beast, synchronized to the film (on an optional audio track) as the composer intended.
+The Criterion Collection has created one of the most extraordinary DVDs I have seen.
+UPDATE: This edition is now also available on Blu-ray.
+The painstakingly restored print is of near-perfect image and sound quality, and the wealth of extra features enrich Cocteau’s masterpiece in many ways, from facts about the making of the film to a wide range of interpretations.
+Also included is a complete performance of Philip Glass’s magnificent operatic version of Beauty and the Beast, synchronized to the film (on an optional audio track) as the composer intended.